 About the Wales TUC

 The Wales TUC is the voice of Wales at work.
-With over 50 affiliated trade unions, the Wales TUC represents nearly half a million workers.
+With 49 member unions, the Wales TUC represents just over 400,000 workers.
 We campaign for a fair deal at work and for social justice at home and abroad.

 All Wales Equality Network

 The Wales TUC All Wales Equality Network has been set up for Trade Union Equality Representatives.
 The network meets quarterly in locations across Wales and shares information across the network on the latest developments in the equality field.

 If you would like to become an Equality Rep and receive a monthly newsletter containing valuable equality related information from the All Wales Equality Rep Network please email [email protected]

 Wales TUC – powered by Welsh trade unions – has launched the Better Jobs, Closer to Home campaign to demand change for communities where poverty and disadvantage are all too common.

 As fresh austerity measures and cuts to benefits from the UK government threaten our most deprived communities with unjust hardship, Wales TUC is campaigning for a plan for a strong local economy powered by decent work.

 The Welsh Government has new powers to ensure that public investment in our services directly creates good jobs, where they are needed most.
 Welsh trade unions are now calling on politicians to commit to using these powers so that investment is committed to the valleys with organisations who employ disadvantaged and disabled people on decent wages and good conditions.
 This means creating good jobs for young people, lone parents, adults without qualifications and the long term unemployed among others.
 A radical move to create actual opportunities for those shut out of the jobs market.